HTTP Sink Connector for Confluent Platform¶

 Publish messages to the topic that have keys and values.

-Run and validate the connector as described in the Quick Start.
+Run and validate the connector as described in the Quick start.
+You can check for messages in the demo API with the following command:

 curl http://localhost:8080/api/messages -H 'Authorization: Basic YWRtaW46cGFzc3dvcmQ=' | jq